ballerkobe808/invest/README - 2 FUNDING.md

 ### 1.1.1.
 PROCESS - Collect and organize needed documents/records

 Get all the documents you will need and into a neat and organized folder structure.
-Having a financial statement, Resume, and business plan helps too.
-You want to impress them and show them how professional you are.
+Have a financial statement, Resume, and Business Plan You want to impress them and show them how organized and professional you are.
 Often the decision is personal.

 - Personal Financial Statement
 - Business Plan